Biennial Industrial Water Survey (IWS)

 Data are collected directly from survey respondents.

 Mail-out occurs in the year following the reference year and is directed to an "environment manager or coordinator".
-Respondents are asked to return the completed questionnaires within 30 days of receipt.
-A letter explaining the purpose of the survey, the requested return date and the legal requirement to respond are included in the mail-out package.
+Respondents are asked to return the completed questionnaires within 28 days of receipt.
+Mail out is only done for paper on a request basis.

-Telephone and fax follow-up are used to obtain data from respondents who returned incomplete questionnaire or whose questionnaires are outstanding 45 days after the mail-out.
-Information is automatically captured and entered using image character recognition software.
+Telephone and fax follow-up are used to obtain data from respondents who returned incomplete questionnaire or whose questionnaires are outstanding 28 days after the mail-out

 View the Questionnaire(s) and reporting guide(s).